 That message was underscored at the recent Content Marketing Institute’s Content Marketing World 2014, during which Kevin Spacey was one of the guest speakers.

-“Good content marketing is not a crap shoot — it has always been about the story,” Spacey said, according to Fox Business.
+“Good content marketing is not a crap shoot — it has always been about the story,” Spacey said.

 Spacey used examples of popular TV shows when discussing the art of storytelling, like “Breaking Bad” and his new show, “House of Cards.”

 That’s all well and good, but how do you tell a great story when you’re writing for or own a waste management company, for example?